-- Generation offers may consist of startup, no-load and incremental energy offer. - Market Sellers can select the 'Switch to Cost Schedule' flag in Markets Gateway (Detail Updates tab) beginning on the day prior to the Operating Day until 110:030 and again starting at 18:30 through sixty-five (65) minutes prior to the operating hour.
+- Generation offers may consist of startup, no-load and incremental energy offer. - Market Sellers can select the 'Switch to Cost Schedule' flag in Markets Gateway (Detail Updates tab) beginning on the day prior to the Operating Day until 11:00 and again starting at 18:30 through sixty-five (65) minutes prior to the operating hour.
 Selecting this flag will make the price-based schedule(s) unavailable for the remainder of the Operating Day selected and will ensure any future commitments for the Operating Day are made on an available cost-based schedule.
 Once the Switch to Cost Schedule option is selected, the Market Seller will not have the option to resume using the price-based schedule for the remainder of the Operating Day. - Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
-Hourly updates made on the Offer Updates or Detail Updates pages are not carried over into the next Operating Day.
+Hourly updates made on the Offer Updates or Detail Updates pages are not carried over into the next Operating Day. - o Refer to Section 2.3.4.6 of this Manual regarding updating the Minimum Run Time parameter in Markets Gateway for a combined cycle pseudo model block(s) when one or more pseudo modeled combined cycle blocks are not dispatched in Real-time.